+AS/SC/PSYC 3270 3.0 Sensory Processes.
 A course designed to help develop a better understanding of our senses.
 Particular attention is paid to experimental methods and research findings as they relate to basic as well as applied problems.

 AS/SC/PSYC 3280 3.0 Animal Behaviour.
+A

-A course in problems, experimental methods, and research findings in comparative animal behaviour.
+course in problems, experimental methods and research findings in comparative animal behaviour.

 AS/SC/PSYC 3290 3.0 Psycholinguistics.
 A survey of psycholinguistic research and theory.
 Topics include language acquisition, psychological correlates of transformational grammars, and information-processing approaches to language.

-(Same as AS/LING 3220 3.0.)
+Cross-listed to: AS/LING 3220 3.0.

 Prerequisite: AS/SC/PSYC 1010 6.0 with a minimum grade of C, or AS/LING 1000 6.0.
 Degree credit exclusion: AS/LING 3220 3.0.

--3400/3500 Series
+3400/3500 Series